 - The luxury market ($1M+) was even stronger, with solid gains in volume (+67%) and pricing.
 Average closing price and prices per square foot increased 34% and 16%, respectively.

 - The high-end market is showing a healthy pattern, with the number of transactions up by 40%, average prices up 18% and prices per square foot, 18%.
-Most of the high-end sales were concentrated in the oceanfront single-family home market, creating significant impact in the average price of single-family homes sold.
+Most of the high-end sales were concentrated in the oceanfront single-family home market, creating a significant impact on the average price of single-family homes sold.

 - The condo market hasn’t been as dynamic, with activity up by 32% in the $300k category, and down 50% in the $1M+ category.
 However, in the luxury segment ($1M+), average prices were significantly up by 44% and prices per square foot rose by 22%.